Poonam1607/my-tech-blogs/clsinhi37000208jq3eu27dp9.md

 ## Why SigNoz?

-Before choosing this, I tried **ELK** and I noticed some parameters which is tough to manage, like
+Before choosing this, we tried **ELK** and noticed some parameters which is tough to manage, like

 * complete setup requires four components to successfully run elk (**Elasticsearch, Logstash, Kibana & Filebeat**).